lqdev/luisquintanilla.me/_src/responses/you-should-be-using-rss-reader-pluralistic.md

 Great article by [Cory Doctorow](https://craphound.com/bio/).

-I've written at length on this blog as to [why I enjoy RSS](/posts/rediscovering-rss-user-freedom).
+I've written at length on my website as to [why I enjoy RSS](/posts/rediscovering-rss-user-freedom).
 My use goes back to the days of Google Reader.
 Like many, once that was disbanded, my consumption pretty much shifted to social media for a few years.
 After growing dissatisfaction with the limitations and lack of control over my feed, I started my journey back to RSS readers eventually landing on [NewsBlur](/feed/subscribed-to-1042-feeds-newsblur) and elfeed as my readers of choice.

 On this website, RSS plays an important role in a few areas.